 In addition, the integral operation can be performed within a specified gate.
-Click the to define the gate.
+Touch the Gate area in the math dialog box, and enable the Gate function, then set Gate A and Gate B to define the gate.
 The setting of the gate cursors is similar to that of normal cursors.

-See "Analysis Gate" for details.
+See "Select and Move Cursors" for details.